 Future mobility covers all modes of existing transport - and will create new ones.
 An increasing number of road vehicles - cars, trucks and buses - have greater autonomous capabilities and are moving towards the goal of driving us instead of us driving them.
 Electric autonomous vehicles transporting people or products around cities are seen as an important response to rising levels of urban pollution and traffic congestion.
 The race to innovate in this area is well under way.
-Read our blog on this topic.

 Future mobility is not limited to road transport.
 Drones, which are currently used for inspection and surveillance tasks, will be able to transform industries like construction and retail by carrying heavy cargoes to inaccessible places.
 The revolution is also sweeping the railways sector; Rio Tinto announced that it will be rolling out the world’s first heavy freight driverless rail network in a remote desert region in Western Australia.

 Increasing urbanisation and the growth of mega-cities provides the conditions for change in mobility patterns and practices.
 The global demand for passenger mobility in urbanised areas is set to double by 2050.

 Technology innovations in electrification, connectivity and autonomy are driving change.
 The pace of change will likely only increase, particularly because of the developments in AI, the Internet of Things (IoT) and developments in battery technologies.

 The power of AI to algorithmically process larger amounts of data with growing efficiency is providing insights with which to create new services and business models, and make more efficient use of existing assets.